pattontim/supermemo.js/README.md

 1. Run `git pull` in the root folder

-2. Run `npm run build` in the root folder
+2. run `npm install` in supermemo.js root folder

+3. cd to ytjs folder: `cd ytjs`

+4. run `npm install` again to install deps for the ytjs server

+5. cd to root folder: `cd ..`

+6. run `npm run build` to build the react app that SuperMemo will load

-3. Run `npm run ytjs` in the root folder
+7. run `npm run ytjs` to start the video server

 ### One of my extract timestamps wiped!?